kabojnk/aquatic-willis/README.md

 ## The Predefined Gulp Tasks

+1. The "theme_files" are the all of your theme files (PHP files, etc).
+Keep in mind that this operation happens first, meaning that the following CSS, Javascripts or Images tasks could potentially overwrite any other files inside your "theme_files" directory.
+This is generally desired behavior, because odds are you'd want the processed CSS/JS/Image file over whatever was lurking inside that directory in the first place.
-1. The CSS task will compile all Sass files found.
+2. The CSS task will compile all Sass files found.
 It will then minify and spit out a single .css file for use.
-2. The Javascripts task will uglify and concat all of the javascript files found in the js source files directory.
+3. The Javascripts task will uglify and concat all of the javascript files found in the js source files directory.
-3. The "theme_files" are the rest of the other files.
-PHP files, text files, etc.
+4. The Images task will minify and copy over all image files in the predefined location and copy them over into an images/ subdirectory inside your output theme.
 4. The "webserver" task, only executed when you're running the file in [sandbox](#sandbox) mode.